7 Day Bali Itinerary For First Timers | How To Spend A Week In Bali

 Two other transport options are taxi and hiring a private driver.
 There are two types of taxis in Bali.
 Bluebird Taxis and the rest.
 Bluebird taxis go by the meter and are very safe to use.
 They even have their own app.
 Non-Bluebird taxis usually have a number of tricks up their sleeves like claiming their meter is broken or taking you the long way to get to your destination.

 Hiring a private driver is a great option, especially if it is your first time in Bali and inexperienced at riding scooters or are travelling Bali with kids.
 Agree on a price and they will take you wherever you want to go.
 There are also plenty of tours you can go on also which you can organise in Bali from the front desk of your accommodation or online at GetYourGuide.
+Plus, GetYourGuide also has plenty of day tours you can go on which includes transport, entrance fees and lunch.

 Stay Connected with a local Bali Sim Card